 in the "lower level" of Maple Ridge Retirement...

 168 & Maple on the South East corner of 168 & Maple

-(enter from 168th Street from South of Maple Street)
+(enter on 168th Street from the South side

 Maple Ridge Resort Community Center